pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1482 Linux users

+Today I had a problem with a SFTP podman container, I created a SFTP server with a container the problem was the application that needs to read data from the SFTP server does not work.
+The application cannot find the files inside the container, I attempt to find a solution for the problem, but I cannot fix the issue.
+In the past when I needed to create SFTP servers in containers, working with docker is more easy, I have not this type of problems.

 ### Day 1480-81 Test-Driven Development

 During the weekend I continued studying and practicing more about TDD methodology.
 I want to apply TDD for most of the code that I will need to write in the future, code for work and for personal projects.